 On September 25, 2007, the shareholders approved and the board of directors authorized a reverse stock split on common stock at a rate of one-for-sixty and a name change for the Company to be done at the Company's discretion at some time within the following twelve months.
-As of March 31, 2008, these changes have not been implemented.
+This reverse stock split was implemented on May 12, 2008.